pivotal/docs-tap/spring-boot-conventions/enable-spring-native-apps.hbs.md

 # Enable Spring Native apps for Application Live View

-This topic describes how you can run Spring Native workloads within Tanzu Application Platform (commonly known as TAP).
+This topic tells you how to run Spring Native workloads within Tanzu Application Platform (commonly known as TAP).

-This topic tells you about how the Spring Boot convention server enhances Tanzu `PodIntents` with metadata, such as labels, annotations, or properties required to run native workloads in Tanzu Application Platform.
+This topic describes how the Spring Boot convention server enhances Tanzu `PodIntents` with metadata.
+This metadata can include labels, annotations, or properties required to run native workloads in Tanzu Application Platform.

-This metadata allows Application Live View to discover and register the app instances so that Application Live View can access the actuator data from those workloads.
+The metadata enables Application Live View to discover and register the app instances so that Application Live View can access the actuator data from those workloads.

 ## <a id="native-app-config"></a> Configure a Spring Native application